 It’s not practical to have that level of personal input with every single lead you generate.
 You will very quickly outgrow your own ability to be the lead generation system in your business, which means you need to set up one that does some of the hard yards for you.

-If the very thought of introducing tech into your business is terrifying, please read on, I have the perfect solution for you.
+If the very thought of introducing tech into your business is terrifying, read on for the perfect solution:

 What Is A Lead Generation System?

 First thing’s first, what exactly is a lead generation system, and why do you need one?

 Often related to a sales funnel, a lead generation system is a process that does several key things for your business:

 - Attracts visitors to your website or business.